dannote/lua-template/README.md

 `(echo "return function(_)_[=["; sed -e "s/#[(]/]=]_(/g; s/[)]#/)_[=[/g; s/#\[/]=] /g;s/\]#/ _[=[/g"; echo "]=] end") < template.tpl > template.lua`

-This can also be done by passint a string to  `template.compile`.
+This can also be done by passing a string to  `template.compile`.

 Syntax
 ------